Writing a Novel (Evening)

 Your sample does not have to be a complete story, and it doesn't have to be from the novel you want to write on the course – just representative, so the tutors can get a good idea of what you'll be working on.
 If you're planning on writing first-person comic sci-fi on the course, don't send your omnisciently narrated historical mystery!

 That's it!
 We'll aim to respond to all applications within ten days of the application deadline.

 Richard T. Kelly

 Richard T. Kelly is the author of the novels Crusaders (2008), The Possessions of Doctor Forrest (2011) and The Knives (2016)...More About This Tutor

-Sarah May is the highly acclaimed author of seven novels, including The Nudist Colony, which was shortlisted for the Guardian...More About This Tutor
+Sarah May is the highly acclaimed author of seven novels, including The Nudist Colony, (shortlisted for the Guardian First Book Award...More About This Tutor

 The best investment I have ever made in myself [...]
 Working alongside other writers on a similar journey has been supportive and inspiring.
 The last six months has been an incredible journey – one of the most difficult, most challenging but most satisfying ever.

 Joanna gave me confidence in my writing and the tools and framework I needed to get going, making a task that had felt insurmountable seem achievable.
 I can't recommend her or the course highly enough.